machingwen/a3ilab/Projects/Modulated_Prior_Diffusion/README.md

 ## Key Idea

-MPD injects condition information by modulating the prior distribution, shifting it toward the reference image:
+- The reverse process is initialized from a modulated prior whose mean is shifted toward the reference image:

 $$
 x_T \sim \mathcal{N}(x_r, I)
 $$

-The reverse denoising process starts from noise that already contains information from the reference image.
+- The reverse denoising process starts from a noisy sample that already contains conditioning information.

 ![Denoising Process](assets/mpd_denoising.png)